tristan-rech/MRI-Brain-Tumor-Detection/README.md

 ### Written by Tristan Pedro

 ## Overview
-Currently, there is just a notebook, named tumor-classification-cnn.ipynb, that details the development of a deep learning model classifying brain tumors from a MRI brain image dataset.
+Currently, there is a notebook, named tumor-classification-cnn.ipynb, that details the development of a deep learning model classifying brain tumors from a MRI brain image dataset.
 It includes steps from preprocessing and loading data, constructing and training a Convolutional Neural Network (CNN), to evaluating and visualizing the models performance.
 There are future plans to expand this into a website where predictions are made to user uploaded images, and the test set.

 ## Necessary Imports
 - System Modules: os and itertools